Soccorro Dove

 Habitat and Distribution

-The Soccorro dove’s natural habitat is thick shrubland on the island of Soccorro off the west coast of Mexico.
+The Socorro dove’s natural habitat is thick shrubland on the island of Socorro off the west coast of Mexico.

 Diet